-You need to be able to hear your colleagues, members of the public, and a radio in noisy surroundings and therefore you need good hearing to be fit for the job.
-As well as those who have no problem with hearing, forces will also consider candidates who wear hearing aids and those who are deaf in one ear.
-All candidates whose hearing is below the ideal level get a specialist review by an audiologist to decide whether they are suitable for the role.
+You need to be able to hear your colleagues, members of the public, and a radio in noisy surroundings.
+Police forces will consider candidates who wear hearing aids and those who are deaf in one ear.
+All candidates who have been diagnosed with hearing loss will get a specialist review by an audiologist to decide whether they are suitable for the role.

-You are likely to be unfit for entry to the Police Service if you have a hearing capability deficit as it compromises your capability as an officer and poses potential risk to the wider public.
-The standard you must be able to hear is 84dB at 0.5, 1 and 2 KHz and/or 140 dB at 3, 4 and 6 KHz.
+You are likely to be unfit for entry to the police if you have a hearing capability deficit as it compromises your capability as an officer and poses potential risk to the wider public.
+The standard you must be able to hear at is: 84dB at 0.5, 1 and 2 KHz and/or 140 dB at 3, 4 and 6 KHz.

-Make sure to protect your ears from too much noise, especially for two days before the medical: don't ride a motorbike, work with noisy tools or go to any music gigs.
+We would encourage you to protect your ears, especially for two days before the medical assessment: don't ride a motorbike, work with noisy tools or go to a loud gig or concert.
 You can also ask your practice nurse to check that your ears are clear of wax.